psychemedia/island-storynotes/carus-wilson/nurseries_of_vice_notes.md

 https://www.britishnewspaperarchive.co.uk/viewer/bl/0000069/18540729/012/0004
 Hampshire Telegraph - Saturday 29 July 1854

 At the Borough Petty Sessions on Monday, before T. Cooke and E. Way, Esqrs.— Two sisters, Ellen and Caroline Pierce, there charged by P.C.
 Hobbs, under the bye laws, with having been in the streets the previous Wednesday night, between twelve and one o'clock, as common prostitutes.
-There was some doubt as to the a identity of Ellen, and she was discharged; the other was convicted in the penalty of 1Os., with 5s. costs, which she instantly paid.
+There was some doubt as to the identity of Ellen, and she was discharged; the other was convicted in the penalty of 1Os., with 5s. costs, which she instantly paid.

 ---
 https://www.britishnewspaperarchive.co.uk/viewer/bl/0000170/18540826/006/0002